vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 Setting a TTL value allows you to specify the living time of the data.

-Creating a tag then adding ttl attribute.
+Creating a tag then adding TTL attribute.

 ```ngql
 nebula> CREATE TAG t(a int, b int, c string);